 - Replace some of the lawn with wildflower turf

-Mother Nature hates a monoculture and over time you’ll see more and more plant species appear in your longer lawn.
-Come the autumn, you could plant some spring flowering bulbs in part of the lawn.
+Also, Mother Nature hates monoculture and over time you’ll see more and more plant species appear on your longer lawn.
+Come autumn, you could plant some spring flowering bulbs on part of the lawn.

-I do like annual wild flowers.
-Cornflowers, poppies, corn marigolds and the like.
-These flowers like to grow in disturbed soil.
-Being annuals they will flower in their first summer, set seed and then die.
+Annual wildflowers like cornflowers, poppies and corn marigolds like to grow in disturbed soil.
+Being annual flowers, they will flower in their first summer, set seed and then die.

-To grow annual wild flowers in your lawn, use a spade to lift an area of turf in spring time.
-Dig over the area, rake it to a fine tilth and sprinkle wild flower seeds on top.
+To grow annual wildflowers on your lawn, use a spade to lift an area of turf in springtime.
+Dig over the area, rake it to a fine tilth and sprinkle wildflower seeds on top.
 No need to cover the seed.
 These beauties need light to stimulate germination.
 Use a watering can with a rose to moisten the soil and then keep it damp until the baby plants are growing strongly.

 Now all you have to do is wait for summer and an eruption of vibrant colour.
-We’ve mentioned cornflowers and poppies.
-Why not bring in some non-natives for extra interest?
-Cosmos is a lovely flower for attracting butterflies.
-Sunflowers are popular with seed-eating birds and you can get some low growing varieties if you don’t like giant plants.
+We’ve mentioned cornflowers and poppies, but why not bring in some non-natives for extra interest?
+For example, cosmos is a lovely flower for attracting butterflies.
+Sunflowers are popular with seed-eating birds and you can get some low-growing varieties if you don’t like giant plants.

-Come the autumn, you can pull up the spent flowers and replace them with turf.
-If you like playing with plants, pick off the seed-heads and store the seed in paper bags overwinter so you can repeat the exercise next year.
+Come autumn, you can pull up the spent flowers and replace them with turf.
+If you like playing with plants, pick off the seed heads and store the seed in paper bags overwinter so you can repeat the exercise next year.

 Plug plants are relatively inexpensive.
-You can buy online and lots of them for your money.
+You can buy lots of them online and they will go a long way for your money.
 Use a bulb planter to remove small circles of turf and then pop a plug plant in the middle of each circle.
 Keep them watered until they establish.